 1. Canonical Schema Definition & OEM Mapping Registry

 The canonical schema must mandate: aircraft_registration, ata_chapter, part_number, serial_number, defect_code, corrective_action, technician_id, and signoff_timestamp_utc.
 Ambiguous, null, or untyped values trigger immediate rejection.
 Maintain an OEM-specific mapping registry that translates proprietary field names (e.g., BOEING_DEFECT_CD, AIRBUS_ACTION_REF, GE_PN_REV, P&W_TSN_HOURS) into normalized keys.
 For legacy paper records and scanned AMM/IPC excerpts, normalization outputs must coordinate with upstream PDF & Scanned Log OCR Processing to preserve bounding-box metadata and confidence thresholds before field alignment.
-This ensures that low-confidence extractions are flagged at the schema boundary rather than silently coerced downstream.
+This ensures low-confidence extractions are flagged at the schema boundary rather than silently coerced downstream.

 from pydantic import BaseModel, Field, field_validator, ValidationError